-The team has identified a specific peptide present in a human virus and certain tumors that leads to the expansion of a specific Natural Killer cell type.
-The project aims for the preclinical development of a vaccine prototype for treatment of these tumors as well as the respective human viral infection.
+The team identified a specific peptide present in a human virus and certain tumors that leads to the expansion of a specific NK cell type.

+The project aim is the preclinical development of a vaccine prototype for the treatment of these tumors as well as the respective human viral infection.
 This approach enables cancer patients to benefit from boosting the immune system to not only fight this viral infection but also relapsing tumors.

-- In vivo Proof-of-Concept - Preclinical development of the vaccine
+- In vivo Proof-of-Concept - Preclinical development of vaccine candidate

-- Conduct Phase I/II clinical trials - License to Pharma or Startup
+- Conduct Phase I/II clinical trials - License to Pharma or Start-Up